Call 911 if you are seriously ill and need medical help right away. Tell them that you may have COVID-19.

 If you have symptoms of COVID-19 you can use an at-home rapid test if you have access to one.
 Rapid antigen tests are available for free at a participating pharmacy.
 Find a pharmacy near you.

-Important: If you are sick, stay home.
 If your symptoms get worse you can call Health Link at 811 for further advice, or speak to your healthcare provider.
-If you have a medical emergency and need help right away call 911.

 Most people recover from COVID-19 without special treatment and can manage mild symptoms at home.